In this post we share our experience using concepts from the Lean Start-Up for urban design projects in Napier, New Zealand.

 In December 2014, Napier City Council began a programme to create urban design frameworks for its waterfront, city centre, and Ahuriri.

-By integrating the lean start-up approach into their urban design projects through the last two years they have delivered numerous actions, building, measuring, and learning every step of the way.
+By integrating the lean start-up approach into their urban design projects through the few years they have delivered numerous actions, building, measuring, and learning every step of the way.

 The impact has been a rapid diversification of the city's identity, embracing an entrepreneurial culture, and activation of multiple public spaces.